Order of the Defender of the Realm

 The Most Esteemed Order of the Defender of the Realm (Darjah Yang Mulia Pangkuan Negara) is a Malaysian federal award presented for meritorious service to the country.
-The Order Motto are 'Dipeliharakan Allah-Pangkuan Negara' (By the Grace of God-Defender of the Realm).
+The order's motto is 'Dipeliharakan Allah-Pangkuan Negara' (lit.
+'By the Grace of God-Defender of the Realm').

 The order was instituted on 6 August 1958 and initially had the five highest ranks.
 The medal was added on 19 August 1960.